-Key Audit Matters How our audit addressed the Key Audit Matters The valuation of each category (type) of the aforesaid securities is to be done as per the method prescribed in circulars and directives issued by the RBI which involves collection of data/information from various sources such as FIMMDA rates, rates quoted on BSE/NSE, financial statements of unlisted companies etc. We identified valuation of investments and identification of NPI as a Key Audit Matter because of the management judgement involved in determining the value of certain investments (Bonds and Debentures, Pass-through certificates) based on applicable Regulatory guidelines and the Bank's policies, impairment assessment for HTM book based on management judgement, the degree of regulatory focus and the overall significance to the financial results of the Bank. (iii) Information Technology ('IT') Systems and Controls for fi nancial reporting As a part of our audit procedures for review of the Bank's IT systems and related controls for financial reporting: We tested the design and operating effectiveness of the Bank's IT access controls over the information systems that are critical to financial reporting.
-We tested sample IT general controls (logical access, changes) Due to the pervasive nature and complexity of the IT environment as well as its importance in relation to accurate and timely financial reporting, we have identified this area as a Key Audit Matter. management and aspects of IT operational controls).
+Key Audit Matters How our audit addressed the Key Audit Matters The valuation of each category (type) of the aforesaid securities is to be done as per the method prescribed in circulars and directives issued by the RBI which involves collection of data/information from various sources such as FIMMDA rates, rates quoted on BSE/NSE, financial statements of unlisted companies etc. We identified valuation of investments and identification of NPI as a Key Audit Matter because of the management judgement involved in determining the value of certain investments (Bonds and Debentures, Pass-through certificates) based on applicable Regulatory guidelines and the Bank's policies, impairment assessment for HTM book based on management judgement, the degree of regulatory focus and the overall significance to the financial results of the Bank. (iii) Information Technology ('IT') Systems and Controls for fi nancial reporting The Bank uses several systems for its overall financial reporting and there is a large volume of transactions being As a part of our audit procedures for review of the Bank's IT systems and related controls for financial reporting: We tested the design and operating effectiveness of the Bank's IT access controls over the information systems that are critical to financial reporting.
+We tested sample IT general controls (logical access, changes management and aspects of IT operational controls).
 This included testing that requests for access to systems were reviewed and authorised.
 We inspected requests of changes to systems for approval and authorisation.
 We considered the control environment relating to various interfaces, configuration and other application layer controls identified as key to our audit.
-We reviewed the Bank's controls over opening and unauthorized operations in internal/ office accounts. - We reviewed key observations arising out of audits conducted on the Bank's IT systems during the year.
+We reviewed the Bank's controls over opening and unauthorized operations in internal/ office accounts.
+We reviewed key observations arising out of audits conducted